exonum/exonum-doc/src/advanced/serialization.md

 Data of primitive types as well as other types that have fixed-length serialization are stored completely in the header.

+!!! note "Example"
+    Consider a sequence containing `PublicKey`, `u64` and `bool` fields.
+In the binary format all fields of such sequence are placed in the header, its body is empty.

 Other types take 8 bytes in header of sequence: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4